Trump Asks to Delay NY Case Sentencing, Citing New Jack Smith Indictment

 Attorneys for former President Donald Trump asked the New York judge overseeing his sentencing later this month to postpone the date or any “substantiate orders,” citing activity in Trump’s separate federal case.

-Trump last week asked a federal court in Manhattan to take up his state criminal case after the Supreme Court’s decision, adding that the state court should not sentence him until that issue is resolved.
+Last week, Trump asked a federal court in Manhattan to take up his state criminal case after the Supreme Court’s decision, adding that the state court should not sentence him until that issue is resolved.

 A notice posted on the federal court’s docket on Aug.
-31 showed that the request was rejected as “deficient.”
+31 shows that the request was rejected as “deficient.”
 The court said it sent back the filing because attorneys did not include written permission from prosecutors or the court and failed to meet other requirements.

 Prosecutors have not opposed Trump’s attempts to push back the sentencing date.
-A letter issued by Manhattan District Attorney Alvin Bragg’s office in August indicated he will defer to the judge.
+A letter issued by Manhattan District Attorney Alvin Bragg’s office in August indicated that he will defer to the judge.

 In May, Trump became the first current or former president to be convicted on felony charges.
 A jury found him guilty of falsifying business records to allegedly cover up payments to an adult film performer during the 2016 campaign, which Trump has denied.